 2. Take Care of Yourself

 Family caregivers frequently forget that they have to take care of themselves.
-This not only adversely affects the caregiver’s wellbeing, it also adversely affects the care being provided to the senior.
+This not only adversely affects the caregiver’s wellbeing, but it also adversely affects the care being provided to the senior.

-To help deal with these issues, eat a healthy diet and take time to exercise on a regular basis.
+To help deal with these issues, eat a healthy diet, and take time to exercise on a regular basis.
 If you can’t find a solid 30 minutes to exercise, do three ten-minute sessions.
 Get adequate sleep.
 Sleep deprivation slows you mentally as well as physically, and it can lead to serious health problems.